NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

-If each sensor acquires images independently, accurate timestamps are important, and one of the sensors, named the ``reference`` sensor should acquire images frequently enough to help bracket the other sensors in time using bilinear pose interpolation.
+If each sensor acquires images independently, accurate timestamps are important, and one of the sensors, named the ``reference`` sensor, should acquire images frequently enough to help bracket the other sensors in time using bilinear pose interpolation.

 The images are expected to be 8 bit, with .jpg, .png, or .tif extension.